lancejpollard/awesome-abstractions/readme.md

 Each category first lists the types of topics you might look for abstractions in, within that category.
 Then it lists the libraries and projects which implement these abstractions.
 Potentially we could include some notes on some key insights you found when learning about the project, but not entirely necessary.

+This is really mostly for imperative style languages (C, Rust, JavaScript, Go, etc.), but other languages are welcome too (Haskell, Coq, Assembly, etc.).

 ## HTTP Abstractions

 - Abstractions over HTTP 1, 1.1, and 2.